Influencer Marketing Trends In India – Results From Our 2015 Survey

 One of the things we love doing at Social Beat and Influencer.in is exploring and understanding the depths of how the online industry works and super analyzing every aspect associated with it.
 Influencer marketing in the online space has flourished at an unbelievable pace.
 In the last 12-16 months we have seen many interesting influencer marketing campaigns in India run by the likes of Cadbury, Allen Solly, Ford & many more.

 Word-of-mouth advertising has always been the most powerful tool and influencer marketing is WOM Advertising 2.0.
 In the past we have looked at what brands expect from influencer marketing and how can they co-create content with influencers.
 To understand the industry better from the other side of the coin, we conducted a survey amongst the best digital influencers of the country and the results have helped us gain a crisp view of where influencer marketing stands today.
+You may also find it interesting to read our book on digital marketing insights, which can be purchased on Amazon.

 The above infographic has the complete purview of the state of influencer marketing in India.
 Mumbai and Delhi are the two metros where most influencers and bloggers are based out of, followed by Bangalore, Chennai and Hyderabad.
 A lot of smaller cities are gaining traction and we should see more of this in 2016.